AbdulAmrin/API_Tests/README.md

 * PATCH API with resource /patch - validating the response status code and json data
 * GET API with resource /get - validating the response status code and logs json response
 * DELETE API with resource /delete - validating the response status code and json data
+* Additionally we can implment request chaining but for the sake for simplicity i have validated independent test cases for each HTTP API methods
+(please let me know if this was the requirement)

 ## CI pipeline